InnerSourceCommons/innersourcecommons.org/content/community/action.md

       Our environment allows developers to find solutions that have already been developed.
 They can collaborate on those, and then reuse them.
       {{< /company >}}
       {{< company name="GitHub" image="/images/logos/github.png" article="https://infocus.github.com/sessions/modernizing-and-unifying-development-at-comcast/" author_name="Martin Woodworth" author_title="Director, Developer Relations" >}}
-      The reason why InnerSource works is because like open source you're working with people who are collaborating with different priorities kind of thing because they're working on different things
+      The reason why InnerSource works is because like open source you're working with people who are collaborating with different priorities because they're working on different things
       {{< /company >}}
       {{< company name="GitLab" image="/images/logos/gitlab.png" article="https://about.gitlab.com/solutions/innersource/" >}}
       {{< /company >}}